-The Digital Review delivers a baseline measurement of digital capability across the APS.
+The Digital Review delivered a baseline measurement of digital capability across the APS.

-As announced by the Hon Stuart Robert MP, Minister for Employment, Workforce, Skills, Small and Family Business, in his speech to the Australian Information Industry Association on 3 December 2021, below is a summary of the findings to the Digital Review.
+As announced by the Hon Stuart Robert MP, Minister for Employment, Workforce, Skills, Small and Family Business, in his speech to the Australian Information Industry Association on 3 December 2021.
+A link to the full report can be found here, and a summary of the findings to the Digital Review is below.

 Summary of the Digital Review

-The Australian Government is committed to becoming a global digital leader by 2025.
-In support of this ambition, and in response to a recommendation from the Our Public Service, Our Future, Independent Review of the Australian Public Service led by David Thodey AO (the Thodey Review), the Digital Review was commissioned to catalogue, audit and assess agency digital and ICT maturity and capability.
+In response to a recommendation from the Our Public Service, Our Future, Independent Review of the Australian Public Service led by David Thodey AO (the Thodey Review), the Digital Review was commissioned to catalogue, audit and assess agency digital and ICT maturity and capability.

 The Digital Review surveyed 20 agencies, accounting for over 80% of government expenditure and collected upwards of 74,000 data points.
 It documented more than 350 critical systems, 75 critical data sets, 70 internal digital and ICT policies and strategies, 125 contracted vendors and alliances, and 65 shared platforms and services.